-Breathing is a great personal development hack, because it energizes you.
+Breathing is a great personal growth hack because it energizes you.
 It calms you and clears your mind.
-Whenever I feel anxious or stressed, I do a few rounds of a breathing exercise I’ve learned.
+Whenever I feel anxious or stressed, I do a few rounds of breathing exercises I’ve learned.
 I take two breaths in and one breath out.
 It puts me at ease, but energizes me at the same time.

 4. Gratitude Practice

 Gratitude practice rewires your brain to think of the positive.
 It really does work.
 It is crazy how simple it is..so I do it every morning.
 I spend about 30 seconds writing down three things I’m thankful for.

 Since it’s had such an impact on my life, I’ve been doing this with my girls as part of their bedtime routine every night.
 At the beginning, I had to pull things out of them.
 Now they don’t think…it just comes out.
 I’ve seen it rewiring their brains to think positively and of the positives in life.
 If you can rewire your brain, you’re doing personal growth correctly.